fbpx

 local seo tips for improved rankings

 Do you own a business that serves a local market?
-When I say local market, I mean geographically in your town, suburb, or city (for example, we are in Temecula).
+When I say local market, I mean geographically in your town, suburb, or city.
 If you do, having a good SEO presence in Google search results is so important to growing leads, especially after Google’s latest change to its search results page.

 Google is often the first place people turn to when researching a company or service – as a matter of fact, according to Google, 4 out of 5 consumers use search engines to find local information.